w00fpack/dilloNG/README.md

 ## Requirements

 Please see https://www.dillo.org for requirement details.
+FLTK

 ## INSTALLATION AND COMPILING

-There is an INSTALLATION file in this repository that might be of value.
+There is an INSTALL file in this repository that might be of value.
 You can also visit https://www.dillo.org for installation details details.

+./autogen.sh
+./configure --enable-ssl
+make
+make install

 # Quickstart